HelgeSverre/inventory-scanner-app/README.md

 }
 ```

-Key fields:

-- `type`: "ObjectEvent" indicates an observation of objects
-- `epcList`: Array of scanned items in EPC URI format
-- `action`: "OBSERVE" indicates items were seen but not changed
-- `bizStep`: Indicates this was an inventory check operation
-- `readPoint`: The specific location where the scan occurred
-- `bizLocation`: The broader business context of the scan

 #### 2. Aggregated Counts (AggregationEvent)

 Uses `quantityList` mode to record total counts for each unique barcode.
-Better for bulk inventory
+This mode is better for:

+- Bulk inventory counts
-counts where individual scan timing isn't critical.
+- Situations where individual scan timing isn't critical
+- Reducing data volume in high-throughput environments

+Example AggregationEvent:

 ```json
 {